cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 With G.I we denote a unique octet string representation of the neutral element of group G.

 g = G.calculate_generator(H, PRS,CI,sid).
 With calculate_generator we denote a function that outputs a
-octet string representation of a group element in G which is derived from input octet strings PRS, CI, sid using a hash function primitive.
+representation of a group element in G which is derived from input octet strings PRS, CI, sid using the hash function primitive H.

 y = G.sample_scalar().
-This function returns an octet string representation of a scalar value appropriate as a private Diffie-Hellman key for group G.
+This function returns a representation of a scalar value appropriate as a private Diffie-Hellman key for group G.

 Y = G.scalar_mult(y,g).
 This function takes a generator g as first parameter and a scalar y as second